A Little Pre-Tax Season Tax Planning Can Go a Long Way

-The specific software application’s your firm employs varies according to the size of your firm, the Tax Planning services you offer and perhaps even your culture.
-I think we can all agree that, in addition to some software basics (MS Office, Adobe), the following tools enable you to work digitally: dual monitors, scanners, workflow system, electronic file storage (DMS or shared network filing tree) and a portal.
+The specific software applications your firm employs vary according to the size of your firm, the Pre-Tax Season Tax Planning services you offer, and perhaps even your culture.
+I think we can all agree that, in addition to some software basics (MS Office, Adobe), the following tools enable you to work digitally: dual monitors, scanners, workflow systems, electronic file storage (DMS or shared network filing tree), and a portal.

 Now is the time to make sure that your staff knows how to properly use the tools at their disposal.
 An Adobe refresher and a plug-in toolbar can empower partners and managers to review online.

 Adopting paperless technologies and understanding workflow is at the heart of process improvement to attain greater efficiency throughout your practice.
 In an ideal scenario, you would have time to create a committee, document current processes, identify best practices, optimize for technologies used, map your new workflow, standardize and train across the firm, and automate workflow for a digital environment.